Orbital Space Settlement Tasks

 • Determine the amount of shield necessary to reduce radiation levels inside a settlement to a level comparable to the highest-radiation cities on Earth.

 • Develop methods for returning smallish asteroids (40-100m radius) to Earth orbit to supply materials for settlement construction.
 Test these methods in computer simulations.
+Note: NASA is proposing to do this with a 5-10m diameter asteroid.

 • Develop methods for teleoperation of lunar mining facilities.
 Test these methods in computer simulation.